What Is Click-Through Rate & Why CTR Is Important

 Here’s an example: “security.”

 Let’s say you run a company that sells physical security solutions to businesses to protect them from break-ins.
 Your company wants to bid on the term “security” to capture users who are just beginning to think about their security needs.
-Sounds like a great strategy, and it can be.
+It sounds like a great strategy, and it can be.

 But “security” can mean a lot of different things.
 People might be looking for:

-- credit card security
+- Credit card security.

-- security guard jobs
+- Security guard jobs.

 And that’s only five examples I thought of in a few seconds.
 See how disparate those are?